mzargham/Scientific-Research-Ontology/actor_niches.md

-Given the feedback and the need to clarify the roles and interdependencies within the scientific research ecosystem, especially distinguishing between funding institutions and grant programs, I'll create a revised markdown file.
-This file will be named `ACTOR_PROCESS_NICHES.md` in your GitHub repository.

----

 # Actor Process Niches in Scientific Research

 This document provides an overview of the various actor types within the scientific research ecosystem, focusing on their roles as providers and consumers of different subprocesses.
 It highlights the unique yet interdependent niches each actor occupies, emphasizing the fractal and recursive nature of relationships between funding institutions, grant programs, and other entities within the ecosystem.